Businesses are not humans.

 What does this mean for B2B copywriting?
 You need to trim the fat or get rid of the fluff in your B2B content.
 This audience just wants the main points.

-Benefits of Tailoring Your Copywriting Based on B2B vs. B2C Audiences
+How Tailoring Your Copywriting Based on B2B vs. B2C Makes a Difference for Your Business

 Hiring a B2B Copywriter or B2C Copywriter